gravitational/teleport/docs/4.3/ssh_adfs.md

 !!! warning "Version Warning"

-    This guide requires a commercial edition of Teleport.
-The open source edition of Teleport only supports [Github](admin-guide.md#github-oauth-20) as an SSO provider.
+    This guide requires Teleport Enterprise.
+The Community open source edition of Teleport only supports [Github](admin-guide.md#github-oauth-20) as an SSO provider.